yoopersteeze/Break-Taker/README.md

 # Break Taker

-*A jamfHelper tool that reminds you to take a break with the increase of all the WFH with beer virus*
+*A jamfHelper tool that reminds you to take a break every two hours with the increase of WFH because of beer virus*

 ![](Images/break-taker.png)